This brief survey of the Bible will introduce you to the most essential book in the world.

 The traditional Hebrew Bible consists of twenty-four books.
 But these books correspond to all thirty-nine Old Testament books.

 Because the Hebrew Bible combines many books into one that Christians list separately.

-For example: “Samuel” instead of “1 & 2 Samuel;” and keeping Ezra and Nehemiah in one book.
+For example: listing “Samuel” as one book instead of “1 & 2 Samuel” and keeping Ezra and Nehemiah as one book.

 In general, the O.T. covers many broad-ranging topics.